Chrome for Work FAQ

-GeneralIs Google Chrome for Business different than the Google Chrome I install from http://www.google.com/chrome?
+GeneralIs Google Chrome for Work different than the Google Chrome I install from https://www.google.com/chrome/?

 Every Google Chrome browser has the same user features.
 For enterprise administrators, Google Chrome provides support for group policy and centralized configurations, a specialized MSI installer, and control over auto-update frequency.

 Yes.
 Chrome supports administration features on Windows, Mac, and Linux.
 See the quick start guides on the Chrome developer site for more information.

 Yes.
 Please see the Chrome for Work Deployment Guide.